Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 Mantel won the prestigious Booker Prize for fiction twice, for “Wolf Hall” in 2009 and its sequel “Bring Up the Bodies” in 2012.
 Both were adapted for the stage and television.

-The trilogy’s final installment, “The Mirror and the Light,” was published in 2020.
+The trilogy’s final instalment, “The Mirror and the Light,” was published in 2020.

 Nicholas Pearson, Mantel’s longtime editor, said her death was “devastating.”